 2. Reset SMC and Cycle Battery

-A common cause of this problem is due to leaving your computer plugged in a lot of the time.
+A common cause of this problem is due to leave your MacBook plugged in for a lot of the time.

 This can cause the System Management Controller (SMC) to believe the power level is below a set threshold resulting in it triggering the computer to go into deep sleep mode and shutting off when unplugged.